anieuwland/blackbody/README.md

 # Blackbody

-An image viewer specialized in rendering thermograms.
+Inspect thermograms with Blackbody, a thermogram viewer for Windows and Linux, building on the library libblackbody.
 For an animated example, visit [here](PREVIEW.md) (loads a 7.5MB image).

 ![Screenshot of the application](https://bitbucket.org/nimmerwoner/blackbody/downloads/blackbody-01.png)

 ## Features

 * Opens many FLIR thermograms, especially recent ones
+* Other supported formats: Some Fluke, PNG, TIFF
 * Licensed under the EUPL, it is free software, both in price and in user rights
 * Works on Linux and Windows
 * Renders to several different color palettes (grayscale, [turbo](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html), inferno, and more)